 Our Story

 Then life tested me again.
 Extreme stress led to a serious illness that triggered an autoimmune disease.
 It was hard, but in hindsight, a blessing in disguise.
 During this time, we also started a little homestead.
 Through it all, God helped me discover something extraordinary about motherhood and marriage that He wanted me to learn.
 I wish I’d realized it sooner.
-Because of this revelation, I stopped chasing a worldly career and chose to fully embrace the divine role He gave me.
+Because of this revelation, I stopped chasing a worldly dream and chose to fully embrace the divine role He gave me.

 Not only did God reveal my purpose, but He also led me to an herbalist who helped me heal with herbs and a better diet.
 Once I was healed from my autoimmune, we began a path toward healing that gave us hope to grow our family again.